sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 Please find both downloads and release notes on [GitHub Releases](https://github.com/Sitecore/Sitecore-Diagnostics-Toolset/releases) page.

+### SOURCE CODE & CONTRIBUTION

+The source code is not available at the moment, however you still can contribute - check the `contrib` folder in this repository - it contains a project with sample test and configuration to run this test alongside with default ones.
+Feel free to clone this repo and develop your own tests.

 ### PREREQUISITES

 * Windows 7, 8.x, 2008 R2, 2012